tashkoskim/NumbersToText/README.md

 ----------------------------------------------

-You can freely use the library for our needs if you like it.
+You can freely use the library for your needs if you like it.

 You can contact me: tashkoskim@yahoo.com